Adoption leave and pay

 Statutory Adoption Pay

-Keep in touch days
+Keep in touch day

-Both parties should agree when and how the employer will keep in contact, this may be via e mail, telephone contact etc, employees should also agree with their employer if they will work the "keeping in touch" days, these can be used for training days, team events etc.
+Both parties should agree when and how the employer will keep in contact, this may be via email, telephone contact etc. Employees should also agree with their employer if they will work the "keeping in touch" days, these can be used for training days, team events etc.

 Up to ten keeping in touch days can be worked, and there is no provision for these days to be paid, this should be agreed between employee and employer.
 Statutory Adoption Pay may be paid or this may be off set against any contractual pay agreed.